nextcloud/server/README.md

 Nextcloud doesn't require a CLA (Contributor License Agreement).
 The copyright belongs to all the individual contributors.
-Therefore we recommend that every contributor adds following line to the header of a file, if he changed it substantially:
+Therefore we recommend that every contributor adds following line to the header of a file, if they changed it substantially:

 ```